-In our imagery, we should strive to show an authentic UMBC experience that gives our audience a true sense of place.
+In our imagery, we should strive to show an authentic UMBC experience that gives our audience a true sense of place and community.
 All photography and illustration should be developed considering our inclusive culture, innovative teaching and learning, research across disciplines, and civic engagement.
-We should avoid photos of lone subjects, but instead show them with the people who support them.
-Whenever possible, black and gold should be prominently captured in photography and applied to illustrations.
-Use of those colors will ensure that imagery has the look and feel of UMBC.
+We should show, as much as possible, subjects with the people who support them in engaging ways.
+Whenever possible, black and gold should be prominently captured in photography and applied to illustrations and design.
+The use of those colors will ensure that the imagery has the look and feel of UMBC.

 Research Graphics, a CNMS core facility, has established portraits.umbc.edu to provide consistent, professional-quality headshots to all UMBC faculty and staff.
-They encourage all faculty and staff to participate in order to provide consistent images for department, program, and office web sites.
-Photos can also be used for university communications needs, such as sending to media who feature faculty and staff experts.
+They encourage all faculty and staff to participate in order to provide consistent images for department, program, and office websites.
+Photos can also be used for university communications needs, such as sending to media that feature faculty and staff experts.

 When Creative Services does not have the capacity to accommodate a specific request, please refer to the Freelance Photographer list.

 It is important to collect photo releases and subject permissions whenever possible, especially when using photos in paid marketing and advertising.
 When using images of community members, creators should also be mindful to seek updated permissions, in particular for photos taken in non-public spaces, or when photos are used to illustrate topics that are sensitive or that the subject may not be affiliated with.